 What are the benefits of having refugee status?

-If your application is approved, you will be able to travel to the U.S. and enter the country with a valid visa.
-Also, with refugee status, you will be:
+If your application is approved, you will be able to travel to the U.S. and enter the country legally.
+Also, with refugee status, you will be able to:

 2 See USCIS website

-- have been physically present in the U.S. for at least one year after being granted refugee status;
+- you have not lost your status and have been physically inside the U.S. for at least one year after you came in as a refugee; and

-In order to file for adjustment of status to become a legal permanent resident, there are many forms that you need to file.
-Go to the USCIS website to find the forms that must be filed.
-As with any other immigration proceeding, it is always recommended to speak with a lawyer who can help you to file the correct documents.
+It is easy to file the wrong forms, incomplete forms, or put the wrong information in the forms, so you should work with a lawyer who can help you to file the correct documents.
 To find a lawyer, please go to the Finding a Lawyer page and select your state or our National Organizations - Immigration page.